ploeffler/aprsc/README.md

-# aprsc - an APRS-IS server in C
+# aprsc - an APRS-IS server in C with filtered connection to the core servers

 You're looking at the source code of aprsc, an open-source APRS-IS server.
 This Code was initially written by [Hessu, OH7LZB](https://github.com/hessu/aprsc).
 Upstream server connections in his work are not filterable.
 You always got the full APRS-IS stream (abt 19k/s).